-We propose the semantic pathfinder for semantic access to multimedia archives.
+In this chapter, we present the semantic pathfinder for semantic access to multimedia archives.
 The semantic pathfinder is a generic approach for video indexing.
 It is based on the observation that produced video is the result of an authoring process.
 The semantic pathfinder exploits the authoring metaphor in an effort to bridge the semantic gap.
 The architecture is built on a variety of detector types, multimodal analysis, hypothesis selection, and machine learning.
 The semantic pathfinder selects the best path through content analysis, style analysis, and context analysis.
-After machine learning, it appears that the analysis is completed after content analysis only when concepts share many similarities in their multimodal content.
-It also appears that the semantic path runs up to style analysis when the professional habits of television are evident to the concept.
-Finally, it exploits a path based on content, style, and context for concepts that are primarily intentional, see Table 2 and Fig. 8.
+After machine learning it appears that the analysis is completed after content analysis only when concepts share many similarities in their multimodal content.
+It appears also that the semantic path runs up to style analysis when the professional habits of television are evident to the concept.
+Finally, it exploits a path based on content, style, and context for concepts that are primarily intentional, see Table 8.2 and Figures 8.10 and 8.11.